Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Non-stimulant medications also work by targeting other chemical pathways in the brain such as the serotonin and noradrenaline pathways.
 Serotonin is thought to be important for regulating mood and emotion, while noradrenaline is thought to be involved in regulating alertness and energy levels.

-Read More: How Do Stimulants Affect Consciousness?
+Read More: How Does Stimulants Affect The Central Nervous System?

 Types of Non-Stimulant ADHD Medications